-During the second half of 2016 and at COFIDE's request the Company carried out a drilling program on the Minapampa Far East zone.
-Also at COFIDE's request this program was supervised by Mining Plus.
-On 13 February 2017, the Company announced the final assay results of the 2016 Minapampa Far East drill program.
-The drill hole results have been used to outline an exploration target in the Minapampa Far East mineralized zone of 370,000 to 550,000 ounces of gold contained within 3.1 to 4.6 million tonnes, grading 2.9 to 4.3 g/t gold.
-The potential tonnages and grades are conceptual in nature and are based on drill results that define the approximate length, thickness, depth and grade of mineralization in the Minapampa Far East mineralized zone.
-The Company will include this information on its technical reports when additional funds are available to upgrade this exploration target.
+During the second half of 2016 the Company carried out a drilling program on the Minapampa East zone.
+On 13 February 2017, the Company announced the final assay results of the 2016 Minapampa East drill program.
+The drill hole results have been used to outline an exploration target in the Minapampa East mineralized zone of 370,000 to 550,000 ounces of gold contained within 3.1 to 4.6 million tonnes, grading 2.9 to 4.3 g/t gold.
+The potential tonnages and grades are conceptual in nature and are based on drill results that define the approximate length, thickness, depth and grade of mineralization in the Minapampa East mineralized zone.

-Other Exploration Projects
+Exploration Projects